q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 Similar model on `keras` gives 90+ accuracy within 5th epoch but good think about our model is, it is training.

 ## 4.5 Test 4:- A complex model
 Our model doesn't seem to do great on previous complex architecture.
 But what if we modified it little bit?
-I am using my days to train these model and i have also done lots of hit and trial also.
+I am using my days to train these model and I have also done lots of hit and trial also.

 ```python
 m = CNN()